Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-1/index.md

      - Think parallel

-Amazon Web Services provides on-demand cloud computing and APIs to users of all sizes on a pay-as-you-go basis.
-It allows the users to focus on business value, shifting technical resources to revenue-generating activities instead of managing infrastructure.
+Amazon Web Services provides on-demand cloud computing and APIs to customers of all sizes on a pay-as-you-go basis.
+It allows the customers to focus on business value, shifting technical resources to revenue-generating activities instead of managing infrastructure.

 #### AWS Cloud Foundational Services

-- Compute: Elastic Compute Cloud (EC2)
+- **Compute**: Elastic Compute Cloud (EC2)
-- Database: Relational Database Service (RDS) and DynamoDB
+- **Database**: Relational Database Service (RDS) and DynamoDB
-- Storage: Simple Storage Service (S3)
+- **Storage**: Simple Storage Service (S3)
-- Networking: Virtual Private Cloud (VPC)
+- **Networking**: Virtual Private Cloud (VPC)
-- Security: Identity and Access Management (IAM)
+- **Security**: Identity and Access Management (IAM)

 #### AWS Cloud Main Benefits
 - Security: Hundreds of engineers work to secure and maintain the infrastructure